Embassy of Switzerland in Morocco

 Updated on 29.07.2021

 CORONAVIRUS - General information

-In connection with the current health crisis, access to the counters is by appointment only and with a mask being worn.
-The number of available appointments has had to be reduced to avoid excessive use and to comply with health regulations.
-This situation may cause a certain waiting time to obtain your appointment.
+Due to the current health crisis, access to our counters is by appointment only and masks must be worn.
+The number of available appointments is reduced in order to comply with health regulations.
+This situation may cause some waiting time.
 Only people with an appointment will be received.
-Thank you for your understanding.

 Restrictions on entry into Switzerland

 Entry into Switzerland is still refused to persons from Morocco (see Annex 1 of Ordinance 3 Covid-19).

 However, exceptions are possible.
 The entry restrictions do not apply to persons who have Swiss nationality, who benefit from the agreement on the free movement of persons or who are in a situation of absolute necessity.

 In addition, on June 23, 2021, the Federal Council decided to lift the entry restrictions for people from third countries (including Morocco) who can prove that they have been fully vaccinated with a vaccine that :